 6.4.6.2 Single Index Segment

-An Single Index Segment indexes exactly one Media Segment and is defined as follows:
+A Single Index Segment indexes exactly one Media Segment and is defined as follows:

- Each Single Index Segment shall begin with an ‘styp’ box, and the brand ‘sisx’ shall be present in the ‘styp’ box.
+ Each Single Index Segment shall begin with a ‘styp’ box, and the brand ‘sisx’ shall be present in the ‘styp’ box.
 The conformance requirement of the brand ‘sisx’ is defined in this subclause.

- Each Single Index Segment shall contain one or more Segment Index boxes which index one Media Segment.
+ Each Single Index Segment shall contain one or more 'sidx' boxes which index one Media Segment.

  A Single Index Segment may contain one or multiple ‘ssix’ boxes.
 If present, the ‘ssix’ shall follow the ‘sidx’ box that documents the same Subsegment without any other ‘sidx’ preceding the ‘ssix'.